canonical/lxd/doc/api-extensions.md

 This introduces a new security.idmap.base allowing the user to skip the map auto-selection process for isolated containers and specify what host uid/gid to use as the base.

+## file\_symlinks
+This adds support for transfering symlinks through the file API.
+X-LXD-type can now be "symlink" with the request content being the target path.